+Application : Departure

+Explanation on :

+application of the

+practice

-Application : Departure Explanation on application of the practice : Explanation for departure The top six (6) Senior Management personnel for this reporting are: Mr. Lubin B. Nepomuceno (Chief Executive Officer) Pn.
-Faridah Ali (General Manager) Ms. Fadzilah Mohd Tahir (Head of Refinery) Mr. Mark Tristan D. Caparas (Chief Finance Officer) Mr. Choong Kum Choy (Head of Retail & Commercial Business) Mr. Manoj Devadasan (General Counsel / Company Secretary / HR Manager) Two of the above Senior Management personnel, namely the Chief Executive Officer and Chief Finance Officer, are employees of Petron Corporation.
+Explanation for : The top six (6) Senior Management personnel for this reporting are:

+departure Mr. Lubin B. Nepomuceno (Chief Executive Officer)

+departure Pn.
+Faridah Ali (General Manager)

+Ms. Fadzilah Mohd Tahir (Head of Refinery)

+Mr. Mark Tristan D. Caparas (Chief Finance Officer)

+Mr. Choong Kum Choy (Head of Retail & Commercial Business)

+Mr. Manoj Devadasan (General Counsel/Company Secretary/HR Manager)

+Two of the above Senior Management personnel, namely the Chief Executive Officer and Chief Finance Officer, are employees of Petron Corporation.
 The Chief Finance Officer is seconded to Petron in Malaysia.
 Due to privacy requirements, the Company opts not to disclose the components of their remunerations.

+The total remunerations of the top six (6) Senior Management (attributable to the

+Company) paid in 2020 is RM2,617,992.00.

-The total remunerations of the top six (6) Senior Management (attributable to the Company) is RM2,995,935.
-In relation to the above total remunerations paid to the said Senior Management personnel, the following is to be noted: Like all staff, the top six (6) Senior Management personnel, may be employees of the parent company or a sister company, that provides service to Petron Malaysia Refining & Marketing Bhd via agreements to share resources.
-The sum of stated above is that attributable to Petron Malaysia Refining & Marketing Bhd.
-The percentage employed is based on a predetermined service sharing ratio that would vary depending on the function that they serve.
+In relation to the above total remunerations paid to the said Senior Management

+personnel, the following is to be noted:

+Like all staff, the top six (6) Senior Management personnel, may be employees of the parent company or a sister company, that provides service to Petron Malaysia Refining &amp; Marketing Bhd via agreements to share resources.
+The sum of stated above is that attributable to Petron Malaysia Refining &amp; Marketing Bhd.
+The percentage employed is based on a pre-determined service sharing ratio that would vary depending on the function that they serve.
 This service sharing ratio may be updated as needed for changes in activity level within each affiliated company.
-The sum is inclusive of salaries, fixed allowances and bonuses
+The sum is inclusive of salaries, fixed allowances and bonuses paid in 2020.
+The Company does not provide any share option scheme for Senior Management personnel.
+The total bonuses paid in 2020 comprised of two (2) months contractual bonus as per the regular employment terms for the Senior Management personnel.
+Unlike in recent years arising from the financial situation of the Company, there was no exgratia paid in 2020.

+encouraged to complete t he columns below.

+Measure :